Best Edge Computers: Driving the Future of Distributed Computing

 - Complexity in managing data consistency as the number of nodes grows

-8. Data Analytics and AI at the Edge
+8. Edge-Based Data Analytics and AI

 - Limited resources for running complex AI models